 Municipalities are at the forefront of adopting innovative, next-generation technologies such as net-zero buildings and net-zero or energy-plus wastewater treatment plants.
 They have taken the initiative to develop new and creative ways of funding their sustainable energy projects.

-New!
 Improving energy efficiency of municipal water and wastewater treatment facilities

 Market Characterization & Conservation Potential for Ontario's Drinking Water & Wastewater Treatment Plants provides municipal leaders and water treatment facility operators with options and recommendations to reduce energy use, including operational and systemic changes, shifting energy use from peak to off-peak times and better use of existing energy saving opportunities.